top of page

 The noun 'dolor' has its etymological origins in Latin.
 It is derived from the Latin word 'dolor,' which directly translates to 'pain' or 'grief.'
 In Latin, 'dolor' is closely related to 'dolere,' which means 'to feel pain' or 'to grieve.'
 Therefore, the etymology of 'dolor' is intrinsically tied to the concept of experiencing physical or emotional pain or suffering.
 The word has been used historically to describe the state of distress, anguish, or discomfort that one may feel, whether it is physical pain or the deep sorrow of emotional suffering.
 While 'dolor' is less common in modern English, it remains a poignant term with a rich history in expressing the experience of pain and grief.

-Find the meaning of dolor
+Quiz: Find the meaning of the noun dolor:

 Try Again!